LinuxProgramador/Hash_crackV2/README.md

 1. If you want to use your own dictionary, name the file wordlist.txt and place it inside the Hash_crackV2 directory.

-2. Cracking ZIP and RAR archives depends on the tool used for compression.
-Success is more likely if the files were compressed using command-line tools such as zip or rar.
+2. ZCrack and RARNinja tools are better suited for older encryption implementations since they were developed some time ago.
+For decrypting modern compression formats, we recommend using Zip-Crack and Rar-Crack.

 3. For DCC2 and WPA-PSK hashes, include the username or SSID along with the hash.
 For example: